T

 Insider tips

-• Warsaw's public transport is efficient; consider a travel card for multiple days.
+• Warsaw's public transport (trams, buses, metro) is efficient and affordable; consider a multi-day travel pass.

-• Many museums offer free admission on certain days of the week; check their schedules.
+• Many museums offer free admission on specific days of the week; check their schedules.

 Packing highlights